EricThomson/im-crop/readme.md

     conda activate crop
     conda install opencv numpy

-Go to directory where you want repo:
+Get the files.Go to directory where you want repo and at your conda prompt:

     git clone https://github.com/EricThomson/im-crop.git

 And it should work.